jack-driscoll/jack-driscoll.github.io/about.md

 perhaps merely accidentally breaking it).
 This led to a productive 15-year career in IT, which only ended due to personal circumstances.

-I often joke that *I'm only so good at fixing things because I'm so good at\
-breaking them*, and there's a lot of truth to that.
+I often joke that *I'm only so good at fixing things because I'm so good at* *breaking them*, and there's a lot of truth to that.
 I've always been curious about how things work.
 When most boys and girls were playing with dolls and action figures, I was playing with cables/cords and collecting sweetgrass.

 I pride myself on my ability to learn quickly and thoroughly.
 I believe **anything worth doing is worth doing right**, but also recognize that there's room for alpha and beta level systems.
-When I find something I'm interested in learning, *I sink my teeth in and learn it as thoroughly and completely as\
-possible*, from beginner's manuals to scientific papers.  *I do not constrain\
-myself to what people believe to be possible.*  After all, the impossible is merely that which has not yet been done (barring some mathematical and theoritical things and the *utterly insane* idea of **infinite growth** on a **finite planet**.
+When I find something I'm interested in learning, *I sink my teeth in and learn it as thoroughly and completely as* *possible*, from beginner's manuals to scientific papers.  *I do not constrain* *myself to what people believe to be possible.*  After all, the impossible is merely that which has not yet been done (barring some mathematical and theoritical things and the *utterly insane* idea of **infinite growth** on a **finite planet**.
 If we do not constrain ourselves, we will die.

-Some other great advice:

-- efficiency is better than power
-- if it ain't broke, don't fix it
-- newer does not mean better, although it can
-- older does not mean worse, and reliability is better than novelty
-- a well tuned and engineered machine is far better than a faster one
-- quality, speed, features / good, fast, cheap - pick 2
-- improving your design is better than throwing money at something

-Skills list:
+**Skills list:**
 - RF Site Surveys/Spectral Analysis/Link Budgeting/Interference Elimination
 - 802.11 - from raw RF to frames to network protocols
 - Ethernet/TCP-IP/DNS/HTTP/FTP/SMB/SSH/NFS